 The Nisshinbo Group has been conducting anger management training since fiscal 2017.
 Spreading from the United States in the 1970s, anger management is a form of psychological training that teaches one to control his or her anger.
 Recently, this training has also spread to employee training programs at Japanese companies.

-We first conducted anger management training at the management level for all business sites in Japan and about 1,000 managerial staff have received the training.
+At Nisshinbo Group, we first conducted anger management training at the management level for all business offices in Japan and about 1,600 staff have received the training.
 Many trainees indicated that it had been a good opportunity to face their own anger.
 The Company has high hopes for the training as a way to foster good communication and prevent power harassment through proper emotional control.
 We look to expand the scope of trainees in the future, and plan to add an advanced program on effective reprimand.